alpenlabs/docs/docs/technical/bitcoin-bridge.md

 fulfill the request on bitcoin:

-1. The user initiates a withdrawal request, in response to which the corresponding amount of strata BTC or `S-BTC` is burned from Strata.
+1. The user initiates a withdrawal request, in response to which the corresponding amount of BTC is burned on Strata.
-1. After the burn is confirmed, the assigned operator creates and signs a Withdrawal Transaction (WT) on the Bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte),
+1. After the burn is confirmed, the assigned operator creates and signs a Withdrawal Transaction (WT) on the bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte),